 The University of Virginia was founded by Thomas Jefferson and chartered by the General Assembly in 1819.
 Mr. Jefferson was elected the first Rector of the University and Chairman of the Board of Visitors, the governing body of the University.
 Two other members of the first Board of Visitors were James Madison and James Monroe.

 The Chaplaincy Service was begun in 1956 through the gift of an anonymous benefactor.
 The first chaplain was Walter A. Henricks; he remained in this position through 1964.
 Part of this time, Deaconess Mary Sandys Hutton assisted him in providing pastoral care to patients, families and staff.
-After Mr. Henricks left, various local clergymen provided chaplaincy services on a part-time basis.
+After Mr. Henricks left, various local clergymen provided chaplaincy services on a part time basis.
+Top of page

 In February 1967, the Virginia Institute of Pastoral Care (VIPCare) was founded as a "cluster," accredited by the Council for Clinical Training, Inc. Initially there were three CPE centers in this VIPCare cluster--the Medical College of Virginia Hospital (MCV), the University of Virginia Hospital, and Richmond Memorial Hospital.
 One of the primary reasons for founding this cluster was to help in providing funding for the CPE programs at MCV Hospital and UVA Hospital.
 In the fall of 1967, when ACPE was formed from the four existing CPE organizations, the VIPCare cluster became affiliated with ACPE and in 1971 the name was changed to the Virginia Cluster for Pastoral Education.